 The hot air oven method recommended by the AOAC [5] was used to calculate the sample's moisture content.
 Two grams (2 g) of each sample (B) were weighed, added to a petri dish that had already been weighed (A), washed, and dried.
 The petri dish was then placed in an oven set at 800C for two hours, then at 1050C until the weight remained constant.
 The samples were weighed after cooling in a desiccator, and the weight was noted as (C).
 The following formula was used to determine the weight loss as the moisture content increased:

-% Moisture Content = B-CB-A X 1001
+% Moisture content = B-CB-A X 1001

 Where A = Initial weight of empty crucible